-“Thomas Built school buses carry the world’s most precious cargo so everybody here takes great pride in what we do,” said Caley Edgerly, president and CEO.
+“Thomas Built school buses carry the world’s most precious cargo so everybody here takes great pride in what we do,” said Caley Edgerly, former president and CEO.
 “Our growth has come through expansions in our capacity, our market share, and the overall size of the school bus market—but our success really comes from a culture of quality ingrained in North Carolina workers.”

 In the six years since Edgerly arrived, Thomas Built has nearly doubled its production capacity, increased revenue an average of 12 percent a year, and grown its workforce by more than 60 percent—employing nearly 2,000 people in 2017.
 Edgerly cites several factors for that growth:

 - Workforce.
 Generations of North Carolina workers skilled in manufacturing have driven its production and seamlessly adapted to evolving methods.

 - Location.
 The state’s central location means easy access to customers “from Maine to Miami,” and workers can choose to make their home in High Point, nearby Winston-Salem, or in Greensboro.

 - Ingenuity.
 As a subsidiary of Daimler Trucks North America, which also has significant operations elsewhere in North Carolina, Thomas Built benefits from the heavy-duty truck maker’s advanced technology, manufacturing systems and engineering expertise.